Fredkim-labs/virutal-machine/README.md

 <br><br>

 - I have named it to Lab-Vnet.
-Please confirm by pressing OK, and this will be the new name for the virtual network.
+Please confirm by pressing OK.
+This will be the new name for the virtual network.

 <br><br>